-This document is designed to be flexible and easy to modify.
+This Language Access Plan is designed to be flexible and adaptable to different circumstances, and easy to modify.
 H-GAC shall periodically review the performance of the LAP to gauge the utilization of language assistance services, evaluate whether the policies and procedures meet the needs of LEP individuals looking to participate in H-GAC's programs and activities, and to ensure that the plan is consistent with any changes in the demography and/or the language needs profile of the region.

-The periodic review of the Language Access Plan shall consider plan components including, but not limited to:
+The periodic review of the Language Access Plan will consider plan components including, but not limited to: